Pulkit011Yadav/Devops-pratice/git-commands.md

 # GIT COMMANDS CHEAT SHEET

 1. Initialization & Setup

-Description: Start a new Git repository in your project directory git init
+ Start a new Git repository in your project directory git init

 2. File Operations & Status